The Bankrate promise

 What can be used as collateral for a personal loan?

-Collateral can be any valuable asset that you put up to secure your loan.
-Common types of collateral include homes, vehicles, stocks, bonds, expensive items, future paychecks and savings.
+Collateral can be any valuable asset that you own, although some lenders require specific forms to get approved.
+Common types of collateral include homes, vehicles, stocks, bonds, future paychecks and savings.

 The bottom line